Police appeal for witnesses after woman allegedly attacked on Aberdeen's Union Street - Evening Express

 The woman was taken to Aberdeen Royal Infirmary following the alleged attack near Williamhill bookmakers at around 12.40pm yesterday, but was not seriously injured.

-Sergeant Kerri Johnston from the City Centre Community Policing Team said: “Three people have been charged in connection with this matter but our enquiries remain ongoing.
+Sergeant Kerri Johnston from the City Centre Community Policing Team said: “Three people have been charged in connection with this matter but our inquiries remain ongoing.

 Keep up to date with the latest news with The Evening Express newsletter